MDolinski/SampleRProjects/README.md

 # Description
-This repository contains a couple of sample reports containing snippets with code in R.
+This repository contains a couple of sample reports with snippets with code in R.

 Author: Mateusz Doliński